Wednesday, Oct. 9, 2019

 Orba has lots of ideas to tackle what she sees as Boulder’s problems: banning single-use plastics, requiring city employees to live in Boulder, establishing an arts co-op space on Pearl Street, raising the minimum wage, and closing corporate-owned (non-local) businesses on Sundays to promote patronage of small businesses.

 Of those, only one has an easy and direct path to implementation.
-The state lifted its prohibition on local minimum wages earlier this year: all Boulder would need to do is pass an ordinance to enact a higher wage.
+The state lifted its prohibition on local minimum wages earlier this year: all Boulder would need to do is pass an A piece of municipal (city-level) legislation. to enact a higher wage.

 But Orba has only vague plans for how to achieve many of her goals, with few considerations for the realities and ramifications.